MSchwarz7757/Trained_Warfleet/README.md

 ## Usage Instructions:

 ## Future Outlook:
-Next up is the incorporation of reinforcement learning algorithems using the [Baselines](https://github.com/openai/baselines) framwork leading into the training of multiple agents with different algorithems.
+Next up is the incorporation of reinforcement learning algorithems using the [OpenAI Baselines](https://github.com/openai/baselines) framework leading into the training of multiple agents with different algorithems.